jianxiang78/DataVisualization/article_GridDB_DataVisualization.md

 https://github.com/jianxiang78/DataVisualization

-After the project runs,enter the address in the browser of the local computer http://127.0.0.1:8080, the screenshot animation effect is as follows
+After the project runs, enter the address in the browser of the local computer http://127.0.0.1:8080, the screenshot animation effect is as follows

 ![screenshot](screenshot/DataVisualization.gif#pic_center)